microsoftgraph/angular2-connect-rest-sample/README.md

 # O365-Angular2-Microsoft-Graph-MyFiles
 This sample is a simple Angular2 web application for authenticating to Azure AD and calling into the Microsoft Graph.
-It it built with TypeScript and does not rely on any libraries for authentication or calling into the Microsoft Graph.
+It is built with TypeScript and does not rely on any libraries for authentication or calling into the Microsoft Graph.

 ## Getting Started
 1. Clone repository.